Approximately 4 minutes to read

 I glad to have read that, as it was well told and wrapped itself up nicely by the end.I won't spoil anything here in the comments, I highly suggest a read.

-almost 2 years ago Underangel said:
+about 2 years ago Underangel said:

 Definitely a great piece of work.
 The seeing inside Rose's head gave me an incredibly new and scary look at how someone would be driven murder.
 A little revising for good story flow would help the story, but what it really needs is more writing.
 What happens next?
 I need to know.
 Show me the rest of Rose's mind.